joelhawksley/identity/components/slides.md

 end
 ```

-^ Short of forking Rails and changing the original definition of ActionView#render, a monkey patch will get us unblocked for now.
+^ a monkey patch will get us unblocked for now.

-^ We'll ignore all the args besides the component for now.

-^ Or will it?
+^ S we'll re-define #render,

+^ S So that when we pass in our component,

+^ S it calls our component's #html method

+^ So let's run our test again.

 ---